hi @Andrew Wynd here's the schema for that FAQ page:

 Typical pricing structures include:

-Yes — many of our projects run across multiple months with regular site attendance aligned to construction sequencing.
+Yes.
+Many of our projects run over several months, with regular site attendance aligned to construction sequencing.

 • Title re-establishment surveys